TeamOfDaisyX/VirtualUserBot/README.md

 <a href="https://t.me/InfJE"><img src="https://img.shields.io/badge/Join-Telegram%20Group-blue.svg?logo=telegram"></a>

-'''Please Note!..
+''' Please Note!..
 This bot is a Developed Version of Friday Userbot..
-All credits goes to StarkGang..'''
+All credits goes to StarkGang.. '''